nwhitehead/vida/README.md

 ## How it works

-Each call to `vida.source` builds a new shared library using clang or gcc called from the command line with appropriate arguments.
+Each call to `vida.source` builds a new shared library using clang (or other compiler) called from the command line with appropriate arguments.
 The shared library is named using an MD5 hash of the C source code, opened for immediate use, then saved in a cache directory and reused in later runs.